vinaynaidu/GoogleContactsEventsToGoogleCalendarSync/README.md

 # Google Contacts Events To Google Calendar Sync

-A [Google Scripts](https://script.google.com) sync Google Contacts events to any Google Calendar
+A [Google Scripts](https://script.google.com) to sync Google Contacts events to any Google Calendar

 ### Installation
 * Create a blank project on https://script.google.com/